 For showtimes, click here.

-Kelly’s enthusiasm for it sparked a creative surge, and Cole filled out the song which would become “Be a Clown.”
+However, Kelly’s continued enthusiasm sparked a creative surge, and Cole finally wrote what would become “Be a Clown.”

 Kelly said, “Tears came to my eyes.
 That’s wonderful—so great.”